If you’d asked me this time last year

 11. Lolling around Lake Garda in northern Italy

 Millie, my friend from years ago when we met travelling overland from Australia, across SE Asia and the Middle East to Europe, said but you’re so close, you must come and stay awhile with me at Lake Garda.

 So we stayed with Millie at Portese and ate freshly made pasta with fish caught from the Lake; enjoyed apperativos in the sun, and explored the Vittoriale Delgli Italiani.

 On our last day we took the ferry right up the Lake to Malcesine, where it was market day, so we snapped up Italian leather bags and coloured scarves (which we later swapped with each other!).

-You can take a peek at some of the pages inside the Storyboard Travel Journal I kept on this trip.
+Check out the pictures from my Storyboard Travel Journal that I kept on this trip.

 Where to this year?